Propagation of Semiclassical Measures Between Two Topological Insulators: Proof of the main result

 On the other hand,

-where the last inequality holds because of the Calder\'on-Vaillancourt Theorem~\eqref{CV} and the preservation of the $\L$-norm of the solution.
+where the last inequality holds because of the Calder\'on-Vaillancourt Theorem~\eqref{eq:Calderon_Vaillancourt} and the preservation of the $\L$-norm of the solution.
 Then, by passing to the limit, we have

-Therefore, for all $n \in \Z, \d\gamma_n^t$ is continuous and the value at zero coincides with the initial condition.
-Moreover, the equality $\Gamma^t \d \gamma^t = \sum_{n \in \Z} \Pi_n \d \gamma_n^t$ holds as trace class operator so, thanks to Lebesgue dominated convergence Theorem, $\Gamma^t\d\gamma^t$ is continuous on $\R$. \end{proof}
+Therefore, for all $n \in \Z, \nu_n^t$ is continuous and the value at zero coincides with the initial condition.
+Moreover, the equality $M^t \diff \nu^t = \sum_{n \in \Z} \Pi_n \diff \nu_n^t$ holds as trace class operator so, thanks to Lebesgue dominated convergence Theorem, $M^t\diff\nu^t$ is continuous on $\R$. \end{proof}

-\begin{Rem}[Zero value of the two-scale semiclassical measure at finite distance] We can construct the initial data with inspiration of the proof of the Lemma~\ref{lem:mesure opératorielle} where we construct semiclassical measures for families valued in a separable Hilbert space.
+\begin{remark}[Zero value of the two-scale semiclassical measure at finite distance] We can construct the initial data inspired by the proof of the Lemma~\ref{lem:mesure opératorielle} where we construct semiclassical measures for families valued in a separable Hilbert space.